32 Free Meeting Agenda Templates [Word] – Staff, Team, Board

 What is ‘Call to order in a meeting agenda?

 To “Call to Order” is to signal the commencement or start of a meeting formally.
-A meeting agenda states the point at which the meeting will start and is typically called for by the chairperson of the meeting.
+The agenda states the point at which the meeting will start and is typically called for by the chairperson.

 What is the agenda in the minutes of the meeting?

-An agenda is a document given to the attendees of a meeting notifying them of what will be discussed during the meeting before the meeting actually takes place.
+An agenda is a document given to the attendees notifying them of what will be discussed during the meeting before it actually takes place.
 It acts as a guide as to how activities will occur during the meeting, thus formulating a basis for how minutes will be prepared.

 Was this helpful?